BCDigSchol/missionary-grammars/app/views/pages/overview.html.md

 linguistic documentation; improve understanding of earlier language scholarship and the circulation of ethnolinguistic information; and to contribute to present-day knowledge on the (often ill-documented) languages recorded in missionary texts.
-As this is an ongoing research project, we hope to continue to explore the ways in which the nature of the object of study (that is, missionary linguistic texts) and the various methodologies employed participate in a process of mutual shaping.

 ### About the source texts